jaideepsinhdabhi/JustDataML/README.md

 ## Requirements

 To run this Tool you will Require
-Below these things to do
+Below are these things to do

 ## Installation